halpdesk/halpdesk.github.io/_posts/ling-fun.md

 * A raisin racin' a race raising arrays

-* A plant-eating insect plan a tea-tinning sect
+* A plant-eating insect plan tea-tinning sect

+*